 Wallace Community College has a limited number of institutional scholarships that are awarded primarily to students who excel academically, exhibit outstanding leadership skills, or possess talent in the area of music or the arts.
 Institutional scholarships are tuition and fee waivers that cover 100% of in-state tuition and mandatory fees, unless otherwise indicated.
 Scholarships are awarded for a one-year period.
 If conditions are met, a scholarship may be renewed for one and one-half times the length of the program in which the student originally enrolls not to exceed 82 semester credit hours total.
 (Some exceptions apply.)
-All students interested in applying for an institutional scholarship must also complete an Application for Admission to the College and the Free Application for Federal Student Aid (FAFSA).
+All students interested in applying for an institutional scholarship are strongly encouraged to complete an Application for Admission to the College and the Free Application for Federal Student Aid (FAFSA).
 The scholarship application is now online and may be accessed on the Wallace website at www.wallace.edu during the application period.

 Academic—These scholarships are based on academic achievement.
 Eligible students must meet all high school graduation requirements and have and maintain a 3.0 grade point average.